wei30172/nextauth-mongodb-typescript-example/README.md

 ## Next.js 13, NextAuth.js, MongoDB, Typescript Example
 A demo project that uses NextAuth.js for authentication, connects to MongoDB with Mongoose, and supports Google OAuth and email/password login.

+## New Version (Next.js 14, NextAuth.js v5, MongoDB, Typescript Example)
+Check out the new version of this project [here](https://github.com/wei30172/nextauth-v5-mongodb-typescript-example).

 ## Features
 - OAuth: Log in with Google.